choket/imap-email-downloader/README.md

 1. Parsing the user's input: `parse_line.py`
 2. Testing whether the login credentials are valid: `server_login.py`
 3. Downloading the emails after logging in: `imap_email_downloader.py`

+There is also a script, `email_listener.py`, that will search for existing and incoming emails that match a criteria, and then apply a callback function to those emails.<br>
+An example of how to use this script is given in `github_email_listener.py`

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)